MathuraMG/IntroductionToInteractiveMedia-Spring22/Week5/README.md

 ### Assignment
 * Production:
   * Due Feb.
-28 (post documentation on blog): Make some progress on your midterm project:
+28 (post documentation on blog): **Make some progress on your midterm project:**
   * Midterm Project:
     * Make a game using everything you have learned so far
     * Midterm is due Mar.
 10th
+    * We will go through whatever you have completed so far in class on March 3rd
     * Can be one or more players
     * Must include
       * At least one shape